alanchrt/dotfiles/README.md

 $ vagrant up
 ```

+For Vagrant-provisioned dev environments, your host machine home directory will be available inside the VM at `~/host`.

 ### Running against localhost

 It's also possible to provision your local machine with the Ansible playbook: